-Preferred Alternative 3, which would reduce the trip limit and express it in number of fish, is expected to result in economic benefits due the added flexibility afforded to commercial fishermen, the easier compliance with the greater amberjack trip limit, and to the increased predictability of the availability of commercially-caught greater amberjack to consumers.
-Preferred Alternative 3 would lessen the likelihood of boom (harvest overages) and bust (shortened season due to payback provisions) cycles which would be damaging to markets due to the uncertainty associated with fluctuating and long time periods with no greater amberjack availability in markets.
+Preferred Alternative 3, which would reduce the trip limit and express it in number of fish and lengthen the commercial fishing season relative to Alternative 1, is expected to result in economic benefits due to the added flexibility afforded to commercial fishermen, the easier compliance with the greater amberjack trip limit, and to the increased predictability of the availability of commercially-caught greater amberjack to consumers.
+Longer commercial fishing seasons under Preferred Alternative 3 would also lessen the likelihood of boom (harvest overages) and bust (shortened season due to payback provisions) cycles, which would be damaging to markets due to the uncertainty associated with fluctuating and long time periods with no greater amberjack availability in markets.